India deploys warships to South China Sea for Malabar exercise | NewsBytes

 China's military presence in Indo-Pacific causing global worry

 The development comes amid rising global concerns about China's influence in the Indo-Pacific region.
-While the Quad remains committed to ensuring a free, open, and inclusive Indo-Pacific, the growing assertiveness of China's military.
+The Quad remains committed to ensuring a free, open, and inclusive Indo-Pacific amid the growing assertiveness of China's military.